brooklynrail/brooklynrail-platform/content/events/2021/04/keltie-ferris-with-tom-mcglynn.md

 ---
 title: Keltie Ferris with Tom McGlynn
 summary: Artist Keltie Ferris joins artist and Rail Editor-at-Large Tom McGlynn for a conversation.
-We conclude with a poetry reading from Serena Caffrey.
+We conclude with a performance from Serena Caffrey.
 people:
   - person: keltie-ferris
   - person: tom-mcglynn